 sudo systemctl stop ssh

-Alternatively to start the SSH service again.
+Alternatively to start the service again.

 sudo systemctl start ssh